 Hopkins is the proposed site for three transit stations which would have a significant impact on future development in the city.

-In Hopkins, station area planning is occuring on an ongoing basis around and within a ½ mile radius of the station locations at Blake Road, in Downtown Hopkins and at Shady Oak Road.
+In Hopkins, station area planning is occurring on an ongoing basis around and within a ½ mile radius of the station locations at Blake Road, in Downtown Hopkins and at Shady Oak Road.

 For more information about the project as a whole, visit swlrt.org.

 Proposed site: just west of Blake Road and north of Excelsior Blvd on the Cedar Lake regional trail (just north of the Pawn America site)